tjr214/tree-of-life/colors-progress.md

 ## Notes

-- The brightness threshold (128) might need adjustment based on testing results
+- The brightness threshold has been set to 150 (instead of the mid-point 128) for better handling of gray tones
 - For colors with special effects (flecked, rayed, tinged), we'll use the base color for brightness calculation
 - The current implementation doesn't account for color opacity (alpha), but all colors in the current system appear to use full opacity